A washing machine control panel

 Dryer settings: Normal, Cottons or Less Dry

-Care Tip: Drying your cotton clothing on less dry can help prevent them from shrinking with lower drying temperatures.
+Care Tip: Drying your cotton clothing on Less Dry can sometimes help prevent it from shrinking with lower drying temperatures.

 Bright and dark colors